 - whether there are any existing court orders involving the children;

-- whether you suspect their father has filed or will file for custody; and
+- whether you suspect the other parent has filed or will file for custody; and

 - many other considerations.

-Often women need court permission to move to a new state.
+Often parents need court permission to move to a new state.
 The court weighs many factors in deciding whether or not to allow it.
-If you move the children to another state without the father's written permission or permission from a court, the father may ask a court to give him custody and order that they be returned.
+If you move the children to another state without the other parent's written permission or permission from a court, they may ask a court to give them custody and order that they be returned.
 For more information see Custody, Parenting Time and Visitation, and Moving out of Massachusetts with your children.

 To see if you qualify for free legal services, call the legal services program near you.